 Based on the results of the meta-analysis of zinc and male fertility studies referenced above, researchers concluded that zinc supplementation significantly increased sperm volume, sperm motility, and percentage of normal sperm morphology.

 Zinc for Smokers

 As you may know, smoking has been shown to decrease male fertility significantly.
 Research has shown that supplementing zinc may actually help to combat the damage caused by smoking on sperm quality.
 In one study, men who smoked but had appropriate zinc levels didn’t see the same negative effects on their sperm quality compared to men who smoked with low zinc.

 Smoking increases the amount of harmful reactive oxygen species (ROS) in the body.
-ROS can cause oxidative stress, which leads to reduced sperm quality and, in some cases, male infertility.
+ROS can cause oxidative stress which leads to reduced sperm quality.
 Researchers believe that zinc’s antioxidant properties help to reduce ROS which protects the sperm from damage.
 Zinc plays several vital roles throughout spermatogenesis (development of sperm), so it is no surprise that higher zinc levels are associated with better quality sperm.

 Although zinc may help to reduce the damage caused by smoking, we still recommend stopping smoking if you are trying to conceive.
 And if you do smoke, you should certainly consider taking a zinc supplement while you quit!

 High levels of zinc are found in food like shellfish and beef, but it can be difficult to ensure appropriate zinc levels if you aren’t eating those foods regularly.
 Many men, especially vegetarians, do not obtain adequate amounts of zinc through their diet alone.
 In fact, 17.3% of the global population suffers from zinc deficiency.

 In lieu of a high zinc diet, zinc supplements can help to increase zinc levels and ensure your sperm are getting the support they need to develop properly.